IRA FLATOW, HOST:

 ROGERS: Thank you, Ira.

 FLATOW: You're welcome.
 Todd Rogers is social psychologist at the Harvard Kennedy School in Cambridge and assistant professor of public policy there.
 James Fowler, author of "Connected: How Your Friends' Friends' Friends Affect Everything You Feel, Think and Do."
 He's also professor of medical genetics and political science at University of California at San Diego.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.